Fire Emblem: Path of Radiance/Regional Differences

 - All characters in the localization can use an item, the Renewal scroll, to learn the Renewal skill.
 In the Japanese version only Ena and Elincia could learn it from this item, but both of them already have the skill when recruited, making the item virtually useless.

 - The Heal staff was given 10 more uses, bumping it up to a generous 40 uses.
+However, the official player's guide erroneously states that the Heal staff has 30 uses, which is only true for the Japanese version of the game.

 - The localization disallows stat boosting items to be used on capped stats, as in every other game since Thracia 776.
 This is not the case in the Japanese version.
 This was presumably an oversight, as using a stat booster on a capped stat has no effect other than wasting the item.